onqtam/headjack/src/introduction/names_and_paths.md

 TODO: Headjack can issue names to accounts - details on that works in the dedicated page.

+TODO: a bit about DNS, decentralization, and why something like Handshake alone would probably not succeed Namecoin failed.
+Handshake isn't getting nearly enough adoption.

 Users and interfaces don't need a name and can operate as an integer index just fine, but the preferred case will be with handles.
 Names can change ownership but the blockchain will be able to translate `<interface_name>/<nonce>/<user_name>/<content_id>` with strings into the canonical integer form discussed [previously](uris.md) by substituting the interface & user names with account IDs.

 Every name has an associated auto-increment nonce as well for every time they submit an anchor for off-chain content (just like account IDs) and the blockchain records maps of `<name>/<nonce>` to `<id>/<nonce>` which can then be used for another lookup to get the block that contains the Merkle root & [IPFS CID](https://docs.ipfs.io/concepts/content-addressing/) (hash) for the anchored blob.